HDudz/Heat-Distribution-Algorithm/README.md

 - Managing complexity in low-level programming

 The project highlights the application of mathematical concepts in programming and showcases the efficiency of C++ in computationally intensive tasks.

+## How to run?
+Download project as ZIP.

+Create new C++ project in IDE of your choice e.g. Visual Studio.

+Extract "Projekt" directory into your project.

+Run main.cpp.

+You turn debug mode on and off in "config.h" file..